a11ywatch/a11ywatch/README.md

       - 3280:3280
 ```

-If you want to integrate your system with A11yWatch the simplest way is to use the nodejs [sidecar](https://github.com/A11yWatch/sidecar).
+If you want to integrate your system with A11yWatch the simplest way is to use the javascript [sidecar](https://github.com/a11ywatch/sidecar).

 ## Contributing

 Read the [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, how to build and test your changes to A11yWatch.

-Notice that contributions go far beyond pull requests and commits.
-Although we love giving you the opportunity to put your stamp on A11yWatch, we also are thrilled to receive a variety of [other contributions](https://a11ywatch.com/faq).

 ## Support